Oink70/Verus-CLI-tools/README.md

  - `./address-monitor.sh 2234624`
  - `./address-monitor.sh 000000000008263f8382f888aeb50e60470f0878fa6d77b549e7e2505a5e0a30`
  - `verusd -blocknotify=/path/address-monitor.sh %s`

+## monitor-VerusIDs.sh
+This script is meant to be run using the verusd `-blocknotify=/path/monitor-addresses.sh %s` option.
+The script takes blockhash or blockheight as input, checks that block for Identity update transactions.
+By default it writes the ID-name and i-address to a file specified at line 11 of the script, but the section that takes action has a remark indicating it is the "action" section, so anyone can adjust this script to their desires.

+### Prerequisites
+ - Linux OS
+ - `jq` installed
+ - The `verus` binary in the PATH environment.
+If not found it falls back to the location of the `verus` binary is set on line 15 of the script.

+### Usage
+ - `./monitor-VerusIDs.sh 2234624`
+ - `./monitor-VerusIDs.sh 000000000008263f8382f888aeb50e60470f0878fa6d77b549e7e2505a5e0a30`
+ - `verusd -blocknotify=/path/monitor-VerusIDs.sh %s`

 ## block-stats.sh
 Shows statistics about difficulty (max/avg/min), hashrate (max/avg/min), amount of blocks (total/PoW/PoS), Rewards (Total/PoW/PoS), Fees (Total/PoW/PoS).